mattdavie/Reduced-2D-polynomial-fitting/README.md

-The following is roughly what it would be like if ord was set to 1 and crosslim was set to 2
+The following is roughly what it would be like if ord was set to 1 and crosslim was set to 2.

-One term would be omitted - that of x^2y^2.
+One term would be omitted - that of x^2y^2 which is now set to zero.

 |y^2   |xy^2   |0   |
 |----|----|----|